How Environmental Awareness Can Change a Child’s Life Within a Community

 It was based solely on an honour system relying on the good hearts and nature of the Pez Maya volunteers and staff.

 This jar was in use for around 9 weeks, and even after Ben’s time at Pez Maya ended, Mason and Paul continued to monitor the jar and encourage others to donate.

-We raised 11,382 pesos amongst the volunteers and staff, plus another 5000 pesos from Paul’s mum (Karin Hussien) in Australia who was touched by this story.
+We raised 11,382 pesos amongst the volunteers and staff, plus anther 5000 pesos from Paul’s mum (Karin Hussien) in Australia who was touched by this little girls story.
 In total we raised 16,382 pesos for this beautiful young lady to afford her specialised laptop with extra for any other educational tools she may need.
 A special thanks to all the GVI volunteers and staff for their generous contributions.
-Special mentions to Erika Gress, Ben Stacpoole, Karin Hussien, Mason Sullivan, Sujin Lee, Andre Haripinski and Paul Hussien for all their hard work.
+Special mentions to Erika Gress, Ben Stacpoole, Karin Hussien, Mason Sullivan, Sujin Lee, Andre Haripinski, Paul Hussien and Carolina Guzman for their hard work.

 Subscribe to our Blog

 GVI on Instagram

 - Could not find an access token for didier_8134.